tumaer/SciML/lecture/gradients.md

 \end{align}
 $$ (jacobian_splits)

-In practice we would **love to** have access to this Jacobian, but the reality is that in 99.99% of the cases it is too expensive to compute and as such we have to make do with snippets from this Jacobian, namely the **Jacobian Vector Product (JVP)**, and the **Vector Jacobian Product (VJP)**.
+In practice, we would **love to** have access to this Jacobian, but the reality is that in 99.99% of the cases, it is too expensive to compute, and as such, we have to make do with snippets from this Jacobian, namely the **Jacobian Vector Product (JVP)**, and the **Vector Jacobian Product (VJP)**.

 * The $i$-th row of $J_{f}(x)$ gives us the vector Jacobian product (reverse-mode differentiation)
 * The $j$-th column of $J_{f}(x)$ gives us the Jacobian vector product (forward-mode differentiation)

-Examining the case for when $n<m$, then it is more efficient to compute each column using the jacobian vector product in a right-to-left manner, i.e. the right multiplication a column vector gives us
+Examining the case for when $n<m$, then it is more efficient to compute each column using the Jacobian vector product in a right-to-left manner, i.e., the right multiplication of a column vector gives us

 $$
 J_{f}(x) v = \underbrace{J_{f_{4}}(x_{4})}_{m \times m_{3}} \underbrace{J_{f_{3}}(x_{3})}_{m_{3} \times m_{2}} \underbrace{J_{f_{2}}(x_{2})}_{m_{2} \times m_{1}} \underbrace{J_{f_{1}}(x_{1})}_{m_{1} \times n} \underbrace{v}_{n \times 1},